deepsea-inria/pasl/pctl/doc/pctl.md

 complete.
 As such, the chunkedseq output descriptor can merge results taking logarithmic work in the size of the chunked sequence, thereby avoiding costly linear-work copy merges that would be imposed if we were to instead use the cell output descriptor for the same task.
+The second `merge` method simply combines all items in the range using the first `merge` method.

 ##### Template parameters